Function Generator

 • Basic settings

-• Size of population – number of individuals in population.
+• Size of population – the number of individuals in population.
 Usually more individuals cover search space better, but increase computation times and memory consumption.
 Default: 25000.

 • Number of generations – number of generations for evolutionary algorithm.
 Default: 50.